 Foods are potentially dangerous if in the temperature zone of 40F – 140F degrees.
-Prolonged exposure in this temperature range (2 hours or longer) can cause food-born illnesses, bacteria and ice contamination.
-You cannot put hot food directly into a refrigerator and expect it to cool.
-Refrigerators are not cold enough for food to cool quickly, and the heat from the cooked food will have a detrimental impact on other items in the refrigerator.
+Prolonged exposure in this temperature range (2 hours or longer) can cause food-borne illnesses.
+Refrigerators are not cold enough for food to cool quickly.
+The heat from the cooked food will have a detrimental impact on other items in the refrigerator.

 That’s where commercial ice makers and clean ice come into the picture!
 Ice baths are the best way to halt the cooking process and begin the cooling process immediately.
 They are the safest way to cool down sauces, stocks, soup, or chili.
 They are also useful when preparing vegetables, shrimp, and potato salad.
 Any type of ice cube can work, but smaller cubes, like Hoshizaki crescent ice or sonic ice (nugget ice) will cool the water faster in ice bath cooking.

 How Much Ice Do I Need for Ice Bath Cooking?

 That depends on the type of food you prepare in your business.
 If you prepare a lot of sauces or vegetables that need quick cooling, you can go through ice fast.